bombasticSlacks/Aspirant/Game/Duelist.md

 Enemies receive a -1 to reactions against you.

 #### Fight Smart
-#TODOmigrate
 You may substitute your STR with INT for combat skill tests where relevant.

 #### Flowing Defence
-You receive a +1 to reactions per attack you’ve already mitigated this turn.|
+You receive a +1 to reactions per attack you’ve already mitigated this turn.

 #### Sole Combatant
 You receive a +1 to all combat tests when in melee with only 1 other character.

-Enemies don’t receive benefits for outnumbering you.|
+Enemies don’t receive benefits for outnumbering you.

+#### Planted

+If you haven’t moved this turn or last turn, you get a +2 to combat skill tests and get +2 to damage bonus.

 ---